MicrosoftDocs/power-automate-docs/articles/minit/timeframe-filter.md

 ---
 title: Timeframe filter
-description: Learn how to select the timeframe of interest in your analysis in the Power Automate Process Mining desktop app.
+description: Learn how to select the timeframe of interest in your analysis in the minit desktop application.
 author: maslejka
 contributors:
   - maslejka